rafaelbmateus/go-binance-bot/README.md

 # go-binance-bot

-Go Bincance Bot run trades automatically.
+This project runs trades automatically and send notifications.
-Put the buy or sell price and let the bot work for you.
+Basically you run the container and let the bot working for you.

 Simple like:
-> Buy when it's cheap or sell when it's expensive.
+> Buy when it's cheap!
+And sell when it's expensive.

+## Binance API

+Fist, you need a binance api credentials.

+If you don't have a binance api read (https://www.binance.com/pt-BR/support/faq/360002502072)[How to create binance api]

+Save your secrets in a safe place then we will put it in the `.env`

 ## Bot Config